Mobiles and suspensions

 6. The motives of the Nordic peoples

-The Vikings used runic mobiles made of wood or metal, decorated with protective symbols such as runes, which they hung in their homes or on their ships.
+The Vikings used runic mobiles made of wood or metal, adorned with protective symbols such as runes, which they hung in their homes or on their ships.
 These mobiles were intended to invoke the gods for protection at sea or on land, but also to attract luck and good fortune.